liferay/liferay-docs/devGuide/en/chapters/12-marketplace.markdown

 ![Figure 12.x: Choosing license terms for Marketplace apps is easy.](../../images/marketplace-configure-app-license.png)

-Choosing *Perpetual* allows the app to continue running without expiration, whereas choosing **1 year term** expires the app's license one year from the purchase date.
-Perpetual license also allows you to offer Support Services, which the customer must renew annually to maintain access to app updates and support.
+Choosing *Perpetual* allows the app to continue running without expiration, whereas choosing *Non-Perpetual** expires the app's license one year from the purchase date.
+Perpetual License also allows you to offer Support Services, which the customer must renew annually to maintain access to app updates and support.
 If you choose not to offer Support Services with a Perpetual License, customers will be provided with app updates only, whenever updates are